-In a Northern California squash blossoms burst onto the scene sometime in mid-June and in well-tended garden will continue to arrive every few days thereafter until early October.
+In a Northern California squash blossoms burst onto the scene sometime in mid-June and in a well-tended garden blossoms will continue to arrive every few days until October.

-Because of their delicacy, Squash blossoms are best picked just prior to cooking.
-Both male and female flowers will bloom in concert on a single plant so it’s wise to leave a few flowers of either sex unharvested in order to ensure continued fruiting and pollination.
+Because of their delicacy, squash blossoms are best picked just prior to cooking.
+Both male and female flowers will bloom in concert on a single plant so it’s necessary to leave a few flowers of either sex unharvested if you wish to ensure continued fruiting and pollination.

 Stuffed Squash Blossoms

 - 2 dozen squash blossoms ,

 - 1/2 cup flour